 Compared to full-time university study, is a Solicitor Apprenticeship an easier option?

 Not at all.
-Undertaking an apprenticeship is a worthwhile challenge which enables you to study whilst also gaining practical work experience and skills, but it also requires resilience, organisation and self-discipline.
+Undertaking an apprenticeship is a worthwhile challenge which enables you to study whilst also gaining practical work experience and skills.
+A Solicitor Apprenticeship is not easy and requires resilience, organisation and self-discipline.

 Can I still join the Solicitor Apprenticeship programme if I have lost my exam certificates?

-If you completed your GCSEs or A Levels in the last 30 years you should be able to request a copy of your certificate from the exam board.
-If you undertook O Level or CSE examinations, or your secondary school studies were undertaken outside the UK, you may have to undertake a basic functional skills test to confirm you have the appropriate Maths and English skills to enter the programme.
-Please contact us at the address below to discuss your situation.
+If you completed your GCSEs or A Levels in the last 30 years, you should be able to request a copy of your certificate from the exam board.
+If you undertook O Level or CSE examinations, or your secondary school studies were undertaken outside the UK, you may have to undertake a basic functional skills test to confirm that you have the appropriate Maths and English skills to enter the programme.
+Please contact us below to discuss your situation.

 This depends on the employer.
 Typical salaries range from £15,000-£25,000 per annum depending on experience and the employer’s circumstances.
 The current National Minimum Wage for an apprentice is available here.
 This rate applies to apprentices under 19 and those aged 19 or over who are in their first year.
 Apprentices must be paid at least the minimum wage rate for their age if they are aged 19 or over and have completed their first year.
 Apprentices are paid for their normal working hours and training that’s part of their apprenticeship (usually one day per week).